Ankur2606/CryptoBeachSoccer/GAME_MANUAL.md

 - Collected power-ups activate immediately for their specified duration
 - PepeCoin power-ups are rare (15% spawn chance) but offer the greatest benefits

+## Authentication & User Profiles

+### Orange ID Authentication
+Crypto Beach Soccer integrates with Orange ID for secure Web3 authentication:

+- **Sign in Options**:
+  - Google Account
+  - Apple ID
+  - Guest Mode (no account required)

+- **Benefits of Authentication**:
+  - Personalized gameplay with your name and avatar
+  - View your Orange ID profile within the game
+  - Future features: save game progress, leaderboards, achievements

+### User Profile
+When signed in with Orange ID, you can:
+- View your profile picture and display name
+- See your Orange ID information
+- View your Ethereum wallet address (if connected)
+- Sign out from the game

+### Profile Access
+- Click your profile picture in the main menu
+- Access your full profile details including connected wallet information
+- View sign-in method (Google/Apple)

 ## Tips & Strategies

 ### Offensive Strategies